Links To Tanzanite Information Topics On This Page:

 Tanzanite is a very recently discovered gem material, and so it has no "traditional" information!

-Tanzanite's history began in the early 1960's when it was first identified.
 The name tanzanite was given to this zoisite variety in 1968 by the New York jeweler Tiffany & Co. in honor of the country where it was discovered in the Merelani Hills near Mount Kilimanjaro.
+Tanzanite is not the only unique gem material that was discovered relatively recently in this region.

 Tanzanite has a hardness of about 6.5 which makes it ideal for use in tanzanite earrings and tanzanite pendants.